kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 The tutorial data containes provinces and the country boundary for South Africa.

-XXX Thiasha screenshot of data in tree structure
-XXX Thiasha to rename columns as per notes below

 For a province level, the code column is 'code', the name column is 'name' and the parent code column is 'pcode'.
 The country does not need parent, but we need the code for a country level.
 In here, the country is ZA (under 'adm0_pcode')